QRCS-CORP/CEX/README.md

 Only a limited number of CPUs have been tested so far; an AMD K9, and Intel i3, i5, and i7 processors; for the moment, newer Intel and AMD cpu's are all that is supported, (testing on a wider range of hardware profiles is ongoing, if you would like to help, contact me: john at vtdev.com).

 Works with or without intrinsics, set the test project and the library to a supported instruction set to test the intrinsics implementations.
 The SIMD support is set to AVX2 by default, (AVX implementations are also in place on a number of ciphers and protocols, set the enhanced instruction flag to your system supported set: arch:AVX2, or the minimum supported instructions arch:AVX, or None, arch:IA32).
+The library also has experimental AVX512 support (untested), that can be enabled through the CexConfig file.

 This is still an early stage in the development of this library, so stay tuned, be patient..

 The Win folder contains a visual studio test project, which tests each cipher and protocol with it's official test vectors, and has a set of digest and symmetric cipher speed tests.
+Make sure the project properties SIMD and OpenMP support are enabled before running the project, and for speed tests, compile in release mode.
 If running the executable, the Win\Test\Vectors folder containing the cipher KAT files must be in the executables path.

 For more information on the current capabilities of the library, read the Introduction to CEX paper, for implementation help, refer to the libraries help pages.